 Common causes of lordosis include poor posture, obesity, leading a sedentary lifestyle, and the presence of other spinal conditions such as kyphosis (compensatory curves), discitis, and spondylolisthesis.

 So once a diagnosis of lordosis is given, what can be done about it?

-To effectively treat lordosis, a customized treatment plan has to be crafted around a condition’s underlying cause.
+To effectively treat lordosis correction, a customized treatment plan has to be crafted around a condition’s underlying cause.